tc39/proposal-defer-import-eval/README.md

 difference in semantics has made it difficult for projects to adopt ES Modules in place of Require.
 Namely, the performance cost of eagerly loading, parsing and evaluating modules is too great.

 Lazification is a common solution for startup performance.
-However this is a detail rather meaningful information for programmers, and appears in its most problematic form on projects with some complexity seeking additional performance.
+At present, the only solution here is dynamic loading, which carries with it an additional cost of async-ifying everything.
 We can use the following example:

 ```js
 import aMethod from "a.js";